helmutg/asyncvarlink/docs/structure.rst

 To craft your own interface, inherit from ``VarlinkInterface`` and define an interface name.
 Then use the ``@varlinkmethod`` decorator for all varlink exposed methods, which must be fully type annotated.
 This decorator derives a varlink-specific type representation from the Python type annotations.
+File descriptors passed to a varlink method implementation remain valid until the method returns.
 If an interface is only meant for use with clients, there is no need for implementing its methods.
+On the client side, methods whose return type contains a ``FileDescriptor`` have their result(s) wrapped in synchronous context managers establishing the initial life time of the contained file descriptors.

 Instances of ``VarlinkInterface`` subclasses may be collected in a ``VarlinkInterfaceRegistry`` and then passed to a ``VarlinkInterfaceServerProtocol`` to run an IPC server with the given instances.
 On the client side, a ``VarlinkInterface`` subclass (not instance) can be glued to a ``VarlinkClientProtocol`` instance using a ``VarlinkInterfaceProxy``.